akutuzov/webvectors/README.md

 Actual web pages shown to user are defined in the files templates/*.html.
 Tune them as you want.
 Main menu is defined at base.html.

+Contacts

+In case of any problems, please feel free to contact us: andreku@ifi.uio.no (Andrey Kutuzov) lizaku77@gmail.com (Elizaveta Kuzmenko)

 References